checksum

 You can look at it, edit it, back it up, script with it, and handle it.
 Lots of things can be tweaked and set from here, though 99.36% of people will probably find the defaults are just fine, and the one-shot option dialogs handle everything else they could ever need.
 But if you are a more advanced user, with special requirements, chances are checksum has a setting just for you.
 Click here to find out more about checksum.ini

 Normally with checksum, you simply click-and-go; but checksum also accepts a large number of command-line switches.
-If you are creating a custom front-end, modifying your explorer context menu commands, or creating a custom scheduled task, take a look at checksum's many switches.
+If you are creating a custom front-end, modifying your explorer context menu commands, or creating a custom scheduled task or batch file, take a look at checksum's many switches.
 For lots more details, see here.

 If you simply have some special task to perform, it can probably be achieved via the one-shot options dialog.